Leadership Formation Courses

 Faculty/1 hour each semester

-This course is taken in conjunction with the P1121-P1122 chaplaincy section and offers two consecutive semesters of clinical pastoral experiential learning in leadership, ministry skills, and personal growth through field education and classroom reflection.
+This course is taken in conjunction with P1121-P1122 and offers two consecutive semesters of clinical pastoral experiential learning in leadership, ministry skills, and personal growth through field education and classroom reflection.
 Students design their own learning goals for the course through negotiating a covenant of learning with their field mentor and professor.
-The student serves a minimum of 10 hours per week for 35 consecutive weeks in an approved ministry setting, with Clinical Pastoral Education Supervisor Professor, an approved field mentor, spiritual formation mentor, and ministry reflection group.
-The class meets weekly as a Peer Reflection Group.
-CPE students will complete all the activities and assignments for P1121-22 and additional activities and assignments for P2551-52.
+The student serves a minimum of 9 direct contact ministry hours per week for 35 consecutive weeks in an approved ministry setting, with the Clinical Pastoral Education supervisor professor, an approved field mentor, a spiritual formation mentor, and a ministry reflection group.
+The class meets weekly as a peer reflection group.
+Students will complete all the activities and assignments for P1121-22 plus meets monthly in CPE group supervision (3 hours) & individual supervision (1 hour), and complete additional activities and assignments for P2551-52.
 Upon successful completion of the course, students will receive credit for one 400 hour unit of Clinical Pastoral Education through the College of Pastoral Supervision and Psychotherapy.
+Prerequisites: A CPE pre-interview with CPE professor, submission of a CPE/TFE application (deadline May 15) to the TFE office.
+Application will include an approved clinical ministry setting appropriate for the CPE experience, identification of a trained & approved field mentor, and a spiritual formation mentor.

 P2553 Clinical Pastoral Education